PROGRAM INFORMATION AND POLICIES

 Note: failing a class twice may result in expulsion from the program; however, in very rare cases, the director and faculty reserve the right to allow a student to take a class up to three times.

-Upon the recommendation of every teacher, a student who does exceptionally well in every high-intermediate (Level 3) class might be allowed to become a part of the hybrid program, a course schedule that is offered only at the advanced level.
-Hybrid students take a combination of ELP and non-ELP (regular) courses.
+Upon the recommendation of every teacher, a student who does exceptionally well in every high-intermediate (Level 3) class might be allowed to become a part of the Bridge Program, a course schedule that is offered only at the advanced level.
+Bridge students take a combination of ELP and non-ELP (regular) courses.
 This program is also extended to Level 4 students who are repeating individual ELP courses.
-Students in the Hybrid Program are required to take a minimum of 9 hours in ELP in order to comply with immigration regulations.
+Students in the Bridge Program are required to take a minimum of 9 hours in ELP in order to comply with immigration regulations.
 They are not allowed to take any academic classes during the Maymester since they are still ESL students.

 Undergraduate students who have successfully completed all of their level 3 courses are eligible to apply to an undergraduate program at PUC.
 The TOEFL requirement for undergraduate students is waived for ELP students who have successfully completed their ELP courses.